deepikaa-sriram/FacialEmotionDetection-DeepLearningCapstone/README.md

-# FacialEmotionDetection-DeepLearningCapstone
+# MIT Applied Data Science Program Capstone Project: Facial Emotion Detection using Deep Learning
 The goal of this project was to use Deep Learning and Artificial Intelligence techniques to create a computer vision model that can accurately detect facial expressions.
 For this project, I was asked to create various models: two basic CNN models, a Vgg16 model, a ResNetv2 model, and an EfficientNet model.
+I then compared and contrasted the models and shared my findings through a business presentation.